Restructuring a company with the StaRUG - Tips for GmbHs & Companies

 Innovations through the StaRUG

-The StaRUG gives the company the choice of which creditors are included in the restructuring plan.
-At the same time, it offers tools that facilitate planning and implementation.
+The StaRUG gives companies the choice of which creditors to include in the restructuring plan.
+At the same time, it provides tools to facilitate planning and implementation.

 The StaRUG is particularly suitable for financial restructuring, e.g. through a debt restructuring.

-The StaRUG procedure is aimed at companies that are at risk of insolvency and thus bankruptcy.
+The StaRUG procedure is aimed at companies that are at risk of insolvency and thus facing bankruptcy.
 This means that the company is still solvent.
-It must neither be insolvent nor over-indebted within the meaning of the Insolvency Code (InsO).
+It must be neither insolvent nor over-indebted within the meaning of the Insolvency Code (InsO).

-If the company is already insolvent or over-indebted, the only option is insolvency proceedings.
-It is therefore important to act early in order to make use of all restructuring options.
+If the company is already insolvent or over-indebted, insolvency proceedings remain the only option.
+Therefore, it is important to act early to take advantage of all restructuring options.

 The forecast period for impending insolvency is two years.
-This means that a company is considered impending insolvency if it is expected to no longer be able to pay its debts in the next two years.
+This means that a company is considered impending insolvency if it is expected to become insolvent within the next two years.

-The aim of the StaRUG is to permanently eliminate impending insolvency (Section 29 StaRUG).
-In contrast, insolvency aims to satisfy creditors as best as possible (Section 1 InsO).
+The objective of the StaRUG is to permanently eliminate impending insolvency (Section 29 StaRUG).
+In contrast, insolvency aims to achieve the best possible satisfaction of creditors (Section 1 InsO).

 The StaRUG provides tools that enable companies to restructure outside of insolvency proceedings.
-It closes the gap between free restructuring before insolvency and restructuring within the framework of judicial insolvency proceedings.
+It closes the gap between free restructuring before insolvency and restructuring within the framework of court-ordered insolvency proceedings.

 Central elements of the StaRUG